Creating images

 If you want an image of a different size or colour, provide size

-(width, height: Tuple[int, int]
+(width, height: Tuple[int, int])

-(RGB tuple: Tuple[int, int, int]
+or color (RGB tuple: Tuple[int, int, int]) arguments.

 See the example below: